Riff is too genre-savvy to count out Oasis

-- In Naruto, this is what happened with Obito-while he was undoubtedly buried under a ton of rock and understandably believed to be killed, his team was unable to secure his corpse.
+- In Naruto, this is what happened with Obito — while he was undoubtedly buried under a ton of rock and understandably believed to be killed, his team was unable to secure his corpse due to both their mission and the insurmountable amount of debris that had crushed his body.
 Then, come chapter 599...

 - Yashiro Isana in K. Kuroh and Neko find his parasol after Mikoto kills him with an explosion, and both of them believe he's still alive.

 - Happening two times with the prince in Seirei no Moribito.
 First he is missing after the fire burned down his mothers palace.
 The second time, the leader of the hunters sees the bodies of the prince and Balsa at the bottom of a pit of poisonous gas, but is unable to get to them.
 But as has been shown earlier, Torogai can make very convincing looking golems for short durations of time.

 - In Puella Magi Madoka Magica, As Homura explains to Madoka, a magical girl who dies in a witch's barrier does not leave a corpse in the real world.
 Thus, they will forever be "missing".